dmellor4/emdr-1/README.md

 ### Headphones

-Sound stimulation is played by the integrated sound hardware, either of your PC or Raspberry Pi standalone controller.
+Sound stimulation is produced by the integrated sound hardware, either of your PC or Raspberry Pi standalone controller.
 Just attach an appropriate headphone to the sound jack.

 ## Software